htangsmart/FitCloudPro-SDK-Android/README.md

 ```
 The weather code obtained by the general user from the third-party platform is inconsistent with the above list, and it is necessary to convert the setting to the wristband.

+#### 6.8.11、Lock screen settings
+When `WristbandVersion#isExtLockScreen()` is true, you can use `WristbandManager#setLockScreen` to set the screen lock and unlock.
+Note that the lock screen password is an array of 6 bytes

 ### 6.9、Contact function
 If `WristbandVersion # isExtContacts ()` is true, it means that the bracelet supports the contact function.
 You can use `WristbandManager # setContactsList (List)` to set up to 10 contacts.
 Use `WristbandManager # requestContactsList ()` to request the contacts saved on the bracelet.